OWASP/CheatSheetSeries/cheatsheets/REST_Security_Cheat_Sheet.md

 To make sure the content of a given resources is interpreted correctly by the browser, the server should always send the `Content-Type` header with the correct content type, and preferably the `Content-Type` header should include a charset.
 The server should also send the `X-Content-Type-Options: nosniff` [security header](https://www.owasp.org/index.php/OWASP_Secure_Headers_Project#tab=Headers) to make sure the browser does not try to detect a different `Content-Type` than what is actually sent (can lead to XSS).

-Additionally the client should send the `X-Frame-Options: deny` [security header](https://www.owasp.org/index.php/OWASP_Secure_Headers_Project#tab=Headers) to protect against drag'n drop clickjacking attacks in older browsers.
+Additionally the server should send the `X-Frame-Options: deny` [security header](https://www.owasp.org/index.php/OWASP_Secure_Headers_Project#tab=Headers) to protect against drag'n drop clickjacking attacks in older browsers.

 # CORS